google-deepmind/chex/README.md

 ### Dataclass ([dataclass.py](https://github.com/deepmind/chex/blob/master/chex/_src/dataclass.py))

-Dataclasses are a popular construct introduced by Python 3.7 to allows to easily specify typed data structures with minimal boilerplate code.
-They are not, however, compatible with JAX out of the box.
+Dataclasses are a popular construct introduced by Python 3.7 to allow to easily specify typed data structures with minimal boilerplate code.
+They are not, however, compatible with JAX and [dm-tree](https://github.com/deepmind/tree) out of the box.

 In Chex we provide a JAX-friendly dataclass implementation reusing python [dataclasses](https://docs.python.org/3/library/dataclasses.html#module-dataclasses).

 Chex implementation of `dataclass` registers dataclasses as internal [_PyTree_ nodes](https://jax.readthedocs.io/en/latest/pytrees.html) to ensure compatibility with JAX data structures.

+In addition, we provide a class wrapper that exposes dataclasss as `collections.Mapping` descendants which allows to process them (e.g. (un-)flatten) in `dm-tree` methods as usual Python dictionaries (enabled by default in Chex `dataclass`).
+See [`@mappable_dataclass`](https://github.com/deepmind/chex/blob/master/chex/_src/dataclass.py#L27) docstring for more details.

 ### Assertions ([asserts.py](https://github.com/deepmind/chex/blob/master/chex/_src/asserts.py))